 Agriculture and Natural Resources

-UGA Extension in Upson County gained a new Agriculture and Natural Resources (ANR) agent in March 2018.
-This change brought new programs to the area and the Extension office hosted several workshops for surrounding counties.
-These workshops allowed participants to earn credit hours for their private and commercial pesticide licenses and to gain the knowledge needed to identify problems and implement solutions on their farms.
+Upson County Cooperative Extension hosted several producer-oriented workshops for the surrounding counties, allowing participants to earn credit hours for their private and commercial pesticide licenses and gain knowledge needed to identify problems and implement solutions on their farms.